The Tech Futures Lab Master’s is flexible, knowledge-driven and project-based.

 Māori Scholarships x 2

-In partnership with Lincoln Hub and The FoodBowl we're bringing agriculture technology knowledge and expertise to business professionals this November.
-This specifically designed agritech focus in this Master's programme will give candidates access to a diverse network of experts and practitioners in this field as they work to understand, create and develop business opportunities based on tech-enabled agriculture in New Zealand.
+In partnership with Lincoln Hub and The FoodBowl we're bringing agriculture technology knowledge and expertise to business professionals.
+This specifically designed agritech focus in this Master's programme will give students access to a diverse network of experts and practitioners in this field as they work to understand, create and develop business opportunities based on tech-enabled agriculture in New Zealand.

 Who is it for?
 This suits anyone interested in or working within agriculture and technology.
 Your Master’s project is designed entirely by you and is flexible to suit your needs and focus.